Easiest Business Credit Cards to Get in Canada 2026

 Secured business cards require a refundable deposit, often between $500 and $10,000, as collateral.
 While they are easier to obtain, they tie up your working capital and don't offer much in the way of features or rewards.

-Corporate and traditional credit cards don’t require a deposit, but corporate cards have the added advantage of not requiring personal guarantees either.
+Corporate and traditional credit cards don't require a deposit, but corporate cards have the added advantage of not requiring personal guarantees either.
+With Venn, you get credit-like functionality without locking up cash or exposing yourself personally.

 Fast, Online Approval